 Best for: Adding a foreign-voice color contrast

 Write a bilingual pop lyric.
 Theme: a friendship that lasted a decade.
 Structure: [Verse 1 ZH] [Chorus ZH] [Verse 2 ZH] [Chorus ZH] [Bridge EN] [Chorus ZH].
+All Mandarin in Chinese characters.
 Bridge is the only English part; 4 lines, contrasts the Mandarin emotion.
 Mood: warm-nostalgic.
-Provide pinyin under all Mandarin lines.
+Provide pinyin under Mandarin lines as a reference.

 5. EN pre-chorus / ZH chorus radio pop